o-k-coding/go-projects/simple-bank/README.md

 PG throws an error and hints for you to retry if you insert into the same table in multiple txns with the same id.
 I think using a UUID from the application could be a good way to help handle this? maybe not.

+## CI/CD

+Github actions are defined in the top level .github/workflows folder, named by project

+this is also an interesting structure I found for a monorepo <https://github.com/zladovan/monorepo/tree/master/.github/workflows>